ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/cervical_cancer/cervical_cancer_cause_model.rst

 3. Keep simulants in benign cervical cancer state and don't go into remission after successful treatment unless literature tells us otherwise.
-4. Most of the benign cervical cancer cases are resutling from a disease state called `hrHPV-infected`, where only high risk subtypes of HPV (e.g. 16 and 18) are considered in our model.
-Though we do include the transition from susceptible state to benign cervical cancer state without HPV infection.
+4. Most of the benign cervical cancer cases are resutling from a disease state called `hrHPV-infected`, where only high risk subtypes 16 and 18 of HPV infection are considered in our model.
+Though we do include the transition from susceptible state to benign cervical cancer state without high-risk HPV infection.

 .. todo::